-Virtual viewings have really shot up in popularity, since… well, since there’s not really been a choice, what with the recent COVID-19 lockdown!
+Virtual viewings really shot up in popularity since the recent COVID-19 lockdown!

-But, I reckon they’ll be here to stay – whether that be as interactive virtual viewings (the type we’re about to discuss) or the pre-recorded video versions that we’re also seeing a lot of recently (like these).
+I reckon interactive virtual viewings (the type we’re about to discuss) and also the pre-recorded video versions that we also see a lot of recently (like these) are here to stay.

-In fact, as a Scotland-based estate agent specialising in tenanted property sales, this is something we’ll be introducing, ourselves.
+In fact, as a Scotland-based estate agent specialising in tenanted property sales, this is something we’ve introduced ourselves.
 It’s actually not out of the ordinary for us to sell properties to long-distance investors who aren’t able to attend a physical viewing.

 And that’s okay.

 But, if you do have some virtual viewings booked, and need to ensure you’re fully prepared and don’t miss anything important, we’ve compiled this list for property investors – and anyone else – to help out.

 Without further ado, here are our top nine tips when attending interactive virtual property viewings.

 1. Check out Google Streetview